evidenceprime/multer-azure-blob-storage/README.md

-`encoding` | File encoding type. | Added by Multer `mimetype` | MIME type of the file. | Added by Multer `blobName` | Blob/file name of created blob in Azure storage. | `container` | Name of azure storage container where the blob/file was uploaded to. | `blobType` | Type of blob. | From the result of call to azure's `getBlobProperties()` of `blobService` `size` | Size of the blob. | From the result of call to azure's `getBlobProperties()` of `blobService` `etag` | Etag. | From the result of call to azure's `getBlobProperties()` of `blobService`
+`encoding` | File encoding type. | Added by Multer `mimetype` | MIME type of the file. | Added by Multer `blobName` | Blob/file name of created blob in Azure storage. | `containerName` | Name of azure storage container where the blob/file was uploaded to. | `blobType` | Type of blob. | From the result of call to azure's `getBlobProperties()` of `blobService` `size` | Size of the blob. | From the result of call to azure's `getBlobProperties()` of `blobService` `etag` | Etag. | From the result of call to azure's `getBlobProperties()` of `blobService`